mlandry/adventofcode/README.md

 # adventofcode

 Git repository for mlandry's [Advent of Code](https://adventofcode.com/) solutions.
-Each year of solutions is organized in a subdirectly (i.e. `./2022`).
+Each year of solutions is organized in a subdirectly user `./src/solutions/`.

 Repository started on github in 2022.
 Previous years (adhoc, Google Cloud Repo) ported over time.